dhurlburtusa/shortcuts/stripe/stripe-notes.md

 infrastructure required to operate on-line payment systems.

+## Products

+Stripe offers various products: Payments, Billing, Connect, Sigma, Atlas, Radar.
+However, when someone mentions Stripe, they are usually referring to the Payments product.

 ## Use with WordPress

 To use Stripe payments on a WordPress site, you have many options.
 See